SirAnthony/element.js/README.rst

         </p>
     </div>

+If you want to change default css styles, you need to pass it in second parameter as hash `style`.
 If second parameter have `choices` key, it will be processed as list of options, i.e. its contents will be passed to element.addOption function as crerated element as first parameter, content of `choices` as second